6 Simple Tips for Finding The Right Dietary Supplement Contract Manufacturer

 - Fact #1: There are a few noteworthy differences between a trained product specialist, a member of the administrative staff.

 - Fact #2: More likely than not, a production specialist who's fresh out of college will not be able to offer you the same type of service as a specialist who's worked in the industry for the last ten years.

 - Fact #3: There are many noteworthy differences between a real person (regardless of their role) and an automated answering service.

 - Fact #4: Most automated answering services aren't capable of holding a good conversation.

 - Fact #5: Generally, people prefer talking to other, real people (and having their calls returned).

-While some contract manufacturers and their staff will offer up full disclosure from the start, there are others manufacturers that – unless you ask them first – won’t necessarily be willing to share all the information.
+While some contract manufacturers and their staff will offer up full disclosure from the start, there are other manufacturers that – unless you ask them first – won't necessarily be willing to share all the information.

 Bottom line when it comes to knowing who you're talking to: Chances are, the right manufacturer for you will put you in touch with a living, breathing, and (most importantly) qualified member of their team from the start.